Shockley-Ramo theorem and long-range photocurrent response in gapless materials: Introduction

+Many existing schemes of photodetection rely on transforming photon energy into electrical signals\cite{sze}.
+Photoresponse proceeds in three stages: 1) incoming radiation creates electron-hole pairs; 2) photoexcited pairs generate electric fields and charge movement in the system, inducing current in current-collecting contacts; 3) the induced current is amplified and converted to the output signal.
+Studies of photogalvanic effects typically concerned with stage 1, focusing on the phenomena occurring locally in the photoexcitation region (see e.g. Refs.\onlinecite{mele,ivchenko,moore,hosur,rana}).
+In contrast, stage 2 received relatively little attention.
+Here we discuss signal transduction in the system at stage 2, in particular the mechanisms of spatially non-local response.

+As we will see, these mechanisms have much in common with the processes in charge detectors studied a long time ago by Shockley and Ramo in the context of vacuum-tube electronics.\cite{shockley,ramo,he} They pointed out that the response of charge detectors is governed by long-range effects: the instantaneous electric currents induced by a moving charge are due to the electric field flux seen by each electrode rather than the amount of charge entering the electrode per second.
+As a result, the induced currents are only weakly sensitive to the charge position but depend strongly on the charge velocity magnitude and direction.
+The Shockley-Ramo (SR) approach---the seminal SR theorem---allows one to easily calculate the response.
+As we demonstrate, even though photoresponse in gapless materials originates from very different physics, it is described by a formalism similar to that of the SR theorem.

-The optoelectronic response of many gapped materials features spatial nonlocality arising due to slow recombination of photoexcited carriers\cite{sze}.
-Recently, scanning photoresponse techniques were used to probe new gapless materials, such as graphene and topological insulators, where carrier recombination is fast compared to the characteristic timescales for transport across the system (see Refs.\cite{bonaccorso,xia,park,lemme,nazin,xu,mciver} and references therein).
-Surprisingly, these studies revealed complex spatial patterns of photocurrent response.
-Rather than being localized near current-collecting contacts, the photocurrent hot spots are distributed over the entire system area, typically separated by many microns from the contacts \cite{xia,park,lemme,nazin,xu}.
-These large length scales may seem hard to reconcile with the short picosecond-scale recombination times over which the photoexcited carriers lose their energy and become part of the thermal distribution, traversing distances much less than the system size.
+Spatial nonlocality of optoelectronic response is common for many gapped materials where it arises due to slow recombination of photoexcited carriers\cite{sze}.
+Recently, however, a long-range photocurrent response was reported in systems where carrier recombination is fast on carrier diffusion timescales.
+Notably, this is the case in scanning photocurrent experiments that probe new gapless materials, such as graphene and topological insulators\cite{bonaccorso,xia,park,lemme,nazin,xu,mciver}.
+Photoresponse in these systems is of a global character: rather than being localized near current-collecting contacts, the photocurrent hot spots feature complex spatial patterns spanning the entire system area, typically separated by many microns from the contacts\cite{xia,park,lemme,nazin,xu}.
+These large length scales may seem hard to reconcile with the short picosecond-scale recombination times over which the photoexcited carriers lose their energy and become part of the thermal distribution, traversing distances much less than system size.